-Unit 5: Production and Operations Management
+Unit 4: Production, Operations and Quality Management

 Operations management of an agro-industrial unit including operations system and processes; productivity of operations; work force productivity; facilities management; operations planning and control; material and supply chain management; quality management.
+Importance of quality in the globalized market place, significance of managing quality in manager's total field of concerns, An introduction to Agmark, BIS, ISI and FPO.